 Ken Peterman joined Viasat in April 2013 as Vice President - Government Systems.
-In June 2014, he was appointed Senior Vice President - Government Systems.
-Mr. Peterman assumed his current position as Senior Vice President and President, Government Systems in May 2017.
-Mr. Peterman has over 35 years of experience in general management, systems engineering, strategic planning, portfolio management, and business leadership in the aerospace and defense industries.
-From July 2012 to April 2013, Mr. Peterman served as President and Chief Executive Officer of SpyGlass Group, a company he founded which provides executive strategic advisory services to the aerospace and defense industries.
-From 2011 to July 2012, Mr. Peterman served as President of Exelis Communications and Force Protection Systems, and from 2007 to 2011, he served as President of ITT Communications Systems, which are both developers and providers of command, control, communications, computers, intelligence, surveillance and reconnaissance products and systems.
+In June 2014, he was appointed Senior Vice President - Government Systems, and in May 2017 Mr. Peterman assumed his current position as Senior Vice President and President - Government Systems.
+Mr. Peterman has over 40 years of experience in general management, systems engineering, strategic planning, portfolio management, and business leadership in the aerospace and defense industries.
+Previously, Mr. Peterman served as President and Chief Executive Officer of SpyGlass Group, a company he founded in 2012 to provide executive strategic advisory services to the aerospace and defense industries.
+From 2007 to July 2013, Mr. Peterman served as President of ITT/Exelis Communications and Force Protection Systems, which is a developer and provider of command, control, communications, computers, intelligence, surveillance and reconnaissance products and systems.
 Previously, Mr. Peterman was Vice President and General Manager of Rockwell Collins Government System's Integrated C3 Systems and Rockwell Collins Displays and Awareness Systems.
-Mr. Peterman earned a B.S.E.E. degree from Tri-State University (now Trine).
+Mr. Peterman earned a B.S.E.E. degree from Tri-State University (now Trine), with high honors.

-David Ryan joined Viasat in May 2016 as Vice President - Intelligence Programs.
-In May 2018, Mr. Ryan was appointed Vice President and President, Viasat Space Systems, and in March 2019, he assumed his current role as a Vice President, Viasat Commercial Networks.
+David Ryan joined Viasat in May 2016 as Vice President - Intelligence Programs, and was appointed Vice President and President, Viasat Commercial Networks in March 2019.
 Prior to joining Viasat, Mr. Ryan held several roles at Northrop Grumman Corporation from 2005 to 2014, including Sector Vice President and General Manager of the Intelligence Systems Division.
-He also served in various roles at The Boeing Company from 1990 to 2005, including President of Boeing Space Systems International.
+He also served in various roles at Boeing from 1990 to 2005, including President of Boeing Space Systems International.
 Mr. Ryan currently serves as a director of Space Micro Inc., a satellite electronics product company.
 Mr. Ryan earned a B.S.E.E and an M.E.E degree from Rice University.